GAMERYTDeveloper/Munetios-Search/readme.md

 Munetios is open-source software under the Munetios License.
-The source is publicly available, modifiable, and forkable.
-Selling the software or reusing Munetios branding is not permitted.
+The source is publicly available, modifiable, and forkable. reusing Munetios branding is not permitted.